Alvin Ailey: Work with the US State Department and later work

-The relationship did not go well and ended a few years later.
+The relationship with the State Department did not go well and ended after a few years.
 Ailey struggled with the state department tours, which insisted on marketing the company as an "ethnic" company rather than a modern dance company, and were closely supervised by the FBI - the latter referred to Ailey's homosexuality as "lewd and criminal tendencies" and threatened his company with bankruptcy if he showed any signs of effeminate or homosexual behavior while on tour.